🌐 If the text on this page is hard to understand, right‑click and select “Translate” or use your browser’s translation settings

 MedEnglish language gym is a good fit if you:

-want to maintain and gradually expand your vocabulary and grammar, with the aim of progressing towards upper-intermediate (CEFR B2) level over time (this is the level commonly required by professional bodies and healthcare employers to demonstrate that you can communicate safely and effectively in English)
+want to maintain and gradually expand your Medical Englisj skills, with the aim of progressing towards upper-intermediate (CEFR B2) level over time (this is the level commonly required by professional bodies and healthcare employers to demonstrate that you can communicate safely and effectively in English)

 prefer short, manageable learning activities that do not add pressure to your schedule or your budget